ezsystems/ezpublish-kernel/REST-API-V2.rst

 :Method: PUT
 :Description: Updates a role
 :Request Format: application/json
-:Parameters: :name: the new name of the role
-:Inputschema:
-:Response: 200 Role_
-:Error Codes:
     :400: If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_
     :401: If the user is not authorized to update the role